NEW: New Zealander confirmed as fourth victim; her son survived

 Their flume flipped after it came in contact with another carriage towards the end of the ride, tossing some of the passengers onto the conveyor belt, where they were caught in the machinery, Codd said on Wednesday morning.

-The investigation is "intricate" and "very complex," according to Mark Thompson, Detective Inspector with the Queensland Police at the Gold Coast Criminal Investigation Branch.
+The ongoing accident investigation is “intricate” and “very complex,” according to Detective Inspector Mark Thompson, with the Queensland Police at the Gold Coast Criminal Investigation Branch.

 Thompson said an investigation center had been set up, and that police had taken more than 40 statements.
 He appealed for anyone who might have been on the ride that day or have relevant photos or mobile phone footage to get in touch.